risingwavelabs/risingwave-docs/cloud/PrivateLink-create-a-connection.md

 2. For **Platform**, select your cloud service provider.
 Currently, RisingWave Cloud supports **AWS** PrivateLink and **GCP** Private Service Connect.

-3. For **Cluster**, select the cluster you want to connect the VPC to.
-Ensure that the VPC and the cluster are in the same region.
+3. For **project**, select the project you want to connect the VPC to.
+Ensure that the VPC and the project are in the same region.

 4. For **Name name**, enter a descriptive name for the connection.